 December — polar night and Christmas crowds

 Polar night arrives around 12 December.
 The sun doesn't rise for ~20 days.
 You can aurora-hunt from 14:00 if skies are clear.
 Cloud cover improves as temperatures drop (cold air holds less moisture).
-Christmas and New Year are sold out by early November — if you're flexible, come the first week of December before the crowds.
+Christmas and New Year fill up early at many Kiruna accommodations and tours — book well ahead, or if you're flexible, come the first week of December before the crowds.

 Strategy: first week of December gives near-January conditions at November prices.
 Otherwise book 3+ months ahead for the holiday weeks.

-Check tour availability → Kiruna Northern Lights Tour — 1390 SEK per person.
-Book direct and save vs aggregators.January — the quiet peak
+Check tour availability → Kiruna Northern Lights Tour — from 1490 SEK per adult.
+Final price may vary by date.January — the quiet peak

 January is where Kiruna hits its stride.
 Temperatures run −15 to −30°C. Air is bone-dry (excellent visibility).
 Cloud cover drops.
 Christmas wave has passed and the season is at full operational tempo.
 For photographers and anyone wanting small groups, January is our top recommendation.